 “I have not done those things, so you know there is no pub date for Book 3.
 Believe me, I would share it if I had it.”

 But Rothfuss did offer some consolation, offering future books and series set in Temerant beyond the trilogy-capping Book 3.
-“Will Book 3 be the last and the series?
+“Will Book 3 be the last of the series?
 Yes and no. I should just be a dick and leave it at that.”

 He left it at that and changed the subject, though returned to it several minutes later.
 “Book 3 closes this arc of story.
 Book 3 will not be the final book set in this world.
 Big distinction there.
 It always really broke my heart when you read a book set in a world… and then the author is like, ‘welp, see ya.’”